THE SKINNY: OUR WINNER

 EPABO

-This pillow is a lower quality version of the Dosaze Contoured Orthopedic one.
-It is smaller, made of lower quality materials (fill and cover), and not as comfortable.
-I found that the memory foam in this pillow (which was not CertiPUR US certified), was not as comfortable as the memory foam in other pillows.
+This pillow is a lower-quality version of the Dosaze Contoured Orthopaedic one.
+It is smaller, made of lower-quality materials (fill and cover), and not as comfortable.
+I found that the memory foam in this pillow (which was not CertiPUR-US certified) was not as comfortable as the memory foam in other pillows.
 The cover is also a bit scratchy (as it is 100% polyester).

-I found that this pillow is okay for back sleeping, but not as good for side sleeping.
+I found that this pillow was alright for back sleeping, but not as good for side sleeping.
 The contour of the pillow works okay if you sleep on your back (although, again, it was a bit too shallow for me), but when you sleep on your side, the pillow is not thick enough to fill your shoulder gap, which can cause alignment issues.
 I also found that the foam on this pillow is noticeably firmer than that of other pillows.
-This does a lot for providing support but doesn’t do much in terms of providing comfort.
+This does a lot for providing support, but doesn’t do much in terms of providing comfort.

 While this pillow is a bit cheaper than other alternatives, it is not the best product in terms of quality and might need to be replaced more quickly.
 The foam is not CertiPUR-US certified.
-Add to this the fact that the pillow only has a 3-day trial period (and sometimes it can take that long to get used to a new pillow) and does not come with a warranty, and this pillow is kind of a gamble.
-This cheaper version might work for you, and it might not – and you don’t have that much time to decide.
+On top of that, the pillow only comes with a 3-day trial period (and sometimes it can take that long to get used to a new pillow) and does not come with a warranty, and this pillow is a bit of a punt.
+This cheaper version might work for you, and it might not, and you don’t have that much time to decide.

 GROOVE